mattleblanc/chrome-spoopy/README.md

 chrome-spoopy
 =============

-Chrome extension that replaces occurrences of 'spooky' with 'spoopy' and 'Halloween' with 'Spookleoween' in text during October.
+Chrome extension that replaces occurrences of 'spooky' with 'spoopy' and 'Halloween' with 'Spookloween' in text during October.

 Installation
 ------------